slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Keeping your enemies on the defensive and in react mode will have a demoralizing effect on them.
 - If you control the overall direction and framing of the battle, anything they do will play into your hands.
 - Beware of counter-attacking: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.
+- In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.
+- Decisions are made based on memory.
+There are 3 routes: reflex, habits or goals.
+Influence their memories and you can influence their decisions.
 - Divide and conquer.